joonas-fi/joonas.fi/blog/_posts/2016/2016-06-23-microsoft-you-make-miserable-software.md

 Linux is awesome as a server, but as a desktop it is not there.
 And Microsoft seems to know that we don't have a fucking choice - how else would they dare to treat their users this way?
 If users would have a sensible option, everyone would switch away from Microsoft's crap.

-In my eyes the only major thing Microsoft has is critical mass in desktop operating system users.
+In my eyes the only meaningful advantage Microsoft has is critical mass in desktop operating system users.
 If Microsoft would lose it, or a sizable portion would switch to Linux, the manufacturers would have to start supplying device drivers for the Linux kernel, eliminating the biggest barrier to entry to Linux as a viable desktop operating system.